pingidentity/pingone-mobile-sdk-ios/README.md

 * Enable **Push Notifications**: Go to your Project Navigator’s **capabilities** tab.
 Select **Push Notifications > Enable**.
 * Enable **Remote Notifications**: Go to your Project Navigator’s **capabilities** tab.
 Turn on **Background Modes > Remote notifications**.
-* Enable **Push Notifications** in Apple Developer Account > Certificates, Identifiers & Profiles > Identifiers > Capabilities > Push Notifications > Enable and upload your p8 key.
+* Enable **Push Notifications** in your **Apple Developer Account > Certificates, Identifiers & Profiles > Identifiers > Capabilities > Push Notifications > Enable** and upload your p8 key.
-* Enter your app’s **Deployment Details** settings in your Apple Developer Account > Certificates, Identifiers & Profiles > Identifiers > Your App ID.
-These details are now mandatory prerequisites for Apple to register your device for push notifications.
+* Enter your app’s **Deployment Details** settings in your **Apple Developer Account > Certificates, Identifiers & Profiles > Identifiers > Your App ID.** These details are now mandatory prerequisites for Apple to register your device for push notifications.

 #### Register device token on PingOne server